TheCodeCache/delecate-concepts/CPU Load -vs- CPU Usage.md

 ```

 **CPU Usage:**
-`CPU usage` is the percentage of time a CPU takes to process non-idle tasks.
+It is the percentage of time a CPU takes to process non-idle tasks.
-`CPU Usage` can only be measured over a specified interval of time.
+It can only be measured over a specified interval of time.
 We can determine the `CPU usage` by taking the percentage of time spent idling and subtracting it from 100.

 **Reference:**